 Best Vegan Handbags

-No one can deny that Veganism has hit the mainstream recently.
-And as many vegans will attest, simply erasing animal based foods from your diet isn’t enough.
+As many vegans will attest, simply erasing animal based foods from your diet isn’t enough.
 There are also beauty and fashion products to consider.
 If you are looking for a stylish new handbag, without the worry of its origin, then we have the best vegan handbags for you.

 Vegan (or fake) leather isn’t a new thing.
 Many reasonable fashion brands have stocked fake leather goods over the years.
 Usually made of PU or polyurethane, they are a cheap and cruelty free antidote to leather.
 However, we now know that regular PU, made from petroleum, is far from kind to the environment.
 By choosing a cheap PU handbag, your impact on the environment is probably equal to that of the production of an animal made leather handbag.
 This is because the process of creating PU is energy and water intensive.
-Plus the solvents in the polyurethane mean that the process is sometimes toxic to those working in the factories.
+Plus the solvents in the polyurethane mean that the process is toxic to those working in the factories.

 Best Vegan Handbags